The Conservatism of Senator Jesse Helms

 The Road to Conservatism

 Helms was born in Monroe, NC in 1921 in what he considered an apolitical family.
 However, while not from a political family, Helms’ values came from roots that were rural and middle class.
 He did not take politics seriously until he began dating the future Mrs. Helms, Dorothy Coble.
-While courting the future Mrs. Helms, Jesse would listen to his future father-in-law talk about politics.
-Later, Helms began taking a greater interest in current affairs and like his future father-in-law, began to form as he called them “strong views” on various matters of policy.
+While courting Dorothy, Jesse listened to his future father-in-law talk about politics.
+Later, Helms began taking a greater interest in current events and like his future father-in-law, began to form what he called “strong views” on matters of public policy.

 After World War II, where Helms served in the Navy, he returned to North Carolina to begin his career in politics in 1950, when he worked on the campaign of conservative Democrat Will Smith in his run for one of the state’s U.S. Senate seats.
 Smith won, beating out incumbent liberal Senator Frank Porter Graham who held the interim position.
 Since Smith won, Helms went with Smith to Washington and served as an aide until Smith died unexpectedly in 1953.
 While in Washington, Helms also aided in the campaign of incumbent Senator Richard Russell, a leading southern Democrat senator and conservative.